 DRUMS, MALLET PERCUSSION, STEEL DRUM, PIANO/KEYBOARD

-Sean currently performs with several different groups in the South Florida area, primarily including Remedy X, who he has been playing with for 5 years.
-He has performed alongside several national musical acts and has performed at prominent music industry showcases and national festivals including the Ink Life Festival and Vans Warped Tour.
+Sean currently performs with several different groups in the SW Florida area.
+He has performed alongside several national musical acts and at prominent music industry showcases and national festivals including the Ink Life Festival and Vans Warped Tour.

 David is the owner of Mr Music and has specialized in accordion sales, repairs and lessons since the ’70s.
 The accordion is a family tradition for Mr. Magnante and he is more than happy to impart those special skills to students who wish to play this amazing instrument!
 Accordion lessons are given on a weekly basis, year-round.
 Call or stop in today for more information.

 Please call David at (239) 561-5611 Monday through Friday between the hours of 10:00 AM and 1:00 PM to discuss accordion lessons, sales or repairs.

 Spaces are limited and scheduling is done on a first come, first served basis.

 Your instructor will recommend a course based on your experience and personal goals.
 This almost always includes a lesson book that you purchase separately and take home with you.
 Please be sure to bring your book with you to each lesson.
 With the exception of piano and drum students, you will need to bring your instrument with you to each lesson.

 Playing regularly at home is the key to your success!